bradh352/ansible-role-network-vxlanevpn/README.md

     * `fec`: The FEC type to use.
 Valid values are: `auto`, `off`, `rs`, `baser`, `llrs`.
 Defaults to `auto` if link speed specified is less than `25000` otherwise defaults to `auto` (including if link speed not specifed).
-* `network_underlay_peergroup`: If not using BGP Unnumbered, this is the group to reference for other members to peer with.
+* `network_underlay_peergroup`: If using VXLAN-EVPN but not using BGP Unnumbered, this is the group to reference for other members to peer with, which is required for this use-case.
-* `network_underlay_srcip`: Source ip address for BGP peering.
+* `network_underlay_srcip`: If using VXLAN-EVPN but not using BGP Unnumbered, this is the source ip address for BGP peering which is required for this use-case.
 * `network_underlay_mtu`: MTU to use for all underlay interfaces.
 Defaults to `9100` if not specified.
 This must be at least 54 bytes greater than the largest `network_vxlans` mtu.
-* `network_vxlans`: List of virtual vxlan interfaces to create.
-These are similar to vlan interfaces when the host will be participating in the vxlan, but are technically created as bridges.
+* `network_vxlans`: List of vxlan VNIs to associate with the host.
+These must be attached to a bridge for the host to use them.
   * `name`: Interface name to assign
   * `vni`: VXLAN vni (`1` to `16777215`).
 Required.
   * `bridge`: Bridge to attach vlan to.
 Required.
   * `vlan`: VLAN to assign to local bridge.
 Required if bridge is vlan aware.
     ***NOTE***: Currently using vlan aware bridges to attach VXLAN devices does not work, this is a WIP.
-Please create a bridge per vxlan.
+Please create a non-vlan-aware bridge per vxlan for now.
   * `mtu`: MTU.
 Must be at least 54 bytes less than `network_underlay_mtu` or the MTU of the interfaces involved in the BGP EVPN sessions.
 Defaults to `1500`.
 Recommended `9000` for Jumbo Frames.
 * `network_interfaces`: These are interfaces which do not participate in vxlan, bond, or bridge networks.
-It uses the same format as `network_vxlans`, must specify one of `ifname`, `pattern`, `macaddr`, or `driver` for interface matching.
+Must specify one (and only one) of `ifname`, `pattern`, `macaddr`, or `driver` for interface matching.
+Ip address and routing information may be associated with a bridge if desired (mostly useful for non-vlan-aware bridges).
   * `name`: Name to assign network interface.
 Must be specified if not using `ifname`.
   * `ifname`: exact interface name, e.g. `ens1`, `enp7s0f0np0`